project-diamond/project-diamond.github.io/news/2016-12-07-Project-Diamond-Goals-and-Directions.md

    feature phones.

-Besides, we would like to explore other financial instruments like cheques which are relatively less challenging cryptographically than digital currency.
+Besides, we would like to explore other financial instruments like cheques, which are relatively less challenging cryptographically than digital currency.